kmuncie/shepherding-schedule/README.md

 ## JSON Structure

 The main JSON structure consists of an array of objects, each representing an individual (either a shepherd or a sheep).
 Each object contains the following keys:

    - id: A unique identifier for the individual.
    - name: The full name of the individual.
    - location: The location where the individual is based.
    - role: The role of the individual, either "shepherd" or "sheep".
+   - mostRecentMeeting: An object that holds information about the most recently completed meeting.
    - meetings: An array of meeting objects related to this individual.

+### Most Recent Meeting Object (mostRecentMeeting)

+   - quarter: The quarter of the year when the meeting occurred.
+   - year: The year when the meeting occurred.
+   - shepherdName: The name of the shepherd who conducted the meeting.

-### Meeting Object
+### Meeting Object (meetings)

 Each meeting object contains the following keys: